EddieDover/mothership-interactive-terminal/README.md

 5.  **Brute Force**: A typing speed game where you must type the hex code displayed on screen before time runs out.
 6.  **Pattern Buffer**: A "Simon Says" memory game where you must repeat a sequence of inputs.

-Success grants access to the account.
-Failure may trigger alarms or lockout (visual/audio feedback).
+Success grants access to the account and displays the password to make subsequent logins easier.

 ## CLI Commands